 To learn more about Android App Bundles, consult the following resources.

-- Dynamic code loading sample, which demonstrates three different approaches to safely access code from an installed dynamic feature module.
+- Dynamic code loading sample, which demonstrates three different approaches to safely access code from an installed feature module.

 - Your First Android App Bundle,